Myopia management is the use of specially designed contact lenses or spectacle lenses used to slow down the progression of myopia (short-sightedness).

 The exact causes of myopia are not fully understood; however, as mentioned, both genetics and environmental factors contribute to the development and severity of myopia.

 Myopia is something that tends to run in families, so if one or both parents have developed short-sightedness, their children are more likely to develop it too.

 Researchers have found over 40 genes linked to myopia that are responsible for the eye’s development, structure and how the signals are passed from the eyes to the brain.

 Not Spending Enough Time Outdoors - Research shows that natural outdoor light, even when overcast, can protect the eye from lengthening and becoming myopic.
 If children spend plenty of time outdoors, researchers have found that the chances of developing myopia decrease significantly as well as slowing the development of any existing signs of short-sightedness.

-Excessive use of Screens- Excessive screen time like watching TV or using tablets doesn’t appear to affect how likely it is that your child will develop myopia or that they their myopia will worsen.
+Excessive use of Screens- Excessive screen time like watching TV or using tablets doesn’t appear to affect how likely it is that your child will develop myopia or that their myopia will worsen.
 However, spending time on these activities may reduce the time your child spends outdoors, which we know can help prevent myopia.

 How can you treat or slow-down myopia?